-18 km / 11 miles north-east of Avignon, the ambitious, expensive and keenly awaited Splashworld Provence is the largest water park in Europe.
+18 km / 11 miles north-east of Avignon, the ambitious and expensive Splashworld Provence can claim to be the largest water theme park in Europe.

 Click here to book a hotel in Avignon

-Built at a cost of 30 million €uro, the park offers 15 rides, including a giant water toboggan that can reach speeds of up to 80 km / 50 miles an hour, water slides and an exotic artificial river which it takes nearly half an hour to navigate.
+Built at a cost of 30 million €uro, Splashworld Provence offers 15 rides.
+They include a giant water toboggan that can reach speeds of up to 80 km / 50 miles an hour, water slides and an exotic artificial river which it takes nearly half an hour to navigate.

 They're all set in five hectares / twelve acres of landscaped subtropical gardens featuring hundreds of palm trees, exotic shrubs and bamboos

 The star attraction is something called Da Wave, pictured.
 It's billed as the largest artificial surf simulator in the world and creates waves over three metres / ten feet high.
 It's supervised by professional surfers who give lessons for beginners and also stage regular demonstrations of their own skills.